 I recently witnessed one of the most joyful incidents while traveling on the railroad.
 The train was going west, and it was evening.
 A little girl about eight years old came aboard at a station, carrying a tiny purse under her arm.
 She came into my car and quickly took a seat.
 She then began to study each face, but all were strange to her.
 She appeared weary and using her purse for a pillow; she laid down on the seat to get a little sleep.
-Soon the conductor came along, collecting tickets and fare.
+Soon the conductor came along, collecting tickets and fares.
 Observing him, she asked him if she could lie there.
 The gentlemanly conductor replied that she could and then kindly asked for her ticket.
 She informed him that she didn't have one, and then I overheard the following conversation.
 Said the conductor:

 "Where are you going?"
 "I'm going to heaven," she answered.
 "Who's paying your fare?" he asked.
 She said, "Mister, does this railroad lead to heaven, and does Jesus travel on it?"
 "I don't think so," he answered.
 "Why did you think that?"
 "Why, sir, before my mommy died, she used to sing to me about a heavenly railroad, and you looked so nice and kind that I thought this was that railroad.
 My mommy used to sing about Jesus on the heavenly railroad, and that He paid the fare for everybody, and that the train stopped at every station to take people on board.
 My mom doesn’t sing to me anymore.
 Nobody sings to me now, and I thought I'd take the train and go see my mommy.
 Mister, do you sing to your little girl about the railroad that goes to heaven?
 You have a little girl, don't you?"
 With tears in his eyes, he replied, "No, my little dear, I have no little girl now.
 I had one once, but she died some time ago and went to heaven."
 "Did she go over this railroad, and are you going to see her now?" she asked.
-By this time, every person in the coach was upon their feet, and most of them were weeping.
+By this time, every person in the coach was on their feet, and most were weeping.
 An attempt to describe what I witnessed is almost impossible.
 Some said, "God bless this little girl."
 Overhearing someone say that she was an angel, the little girl earnestly replied, "Yes, my mommy used to say that I would be an angel someday."

 Addressing herself once more to the conductor, she asked him, "Do you love Jesus?
 I do, and if you love Him, He will let you ride to heaven on His railroad.
 I'm going there, and I wish you would go with me.
-I know Jesus will let me into heaven when I get there, and He will let you in too and everybody that will ride on His railroad - yes, all these people.
+I know Jesus will let me into heaven when I get there, and He will let you in too, and everybody that will ride on His railroad - yes, all these people.
 Wouldn't you like to see heaven, and Jesus, and your little girl?"
 So pathetically and innocently uttered, these words brought a great gush of tears from all eyes but most profusely from those of the conductor.
 Some who were already traveling on the heavenly railroad shouted aloud for joy.

 She now asked the conductor, "Mister, may I lie here until we get to heaven?"
 "Yes, dear, yes," he answered.
 "Will you wake me up when we get there so that I can see my mommy, and your little girl, and Jesus?" she asked.
 "I so much want to see them all."
 His answer came in broken phrases but with words very tenderly spoken, "Yes, dear angel, yes.
 God bless you."
 "Amen!" was sobbed by more than a score of voices.